ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - Search for a specific term.

 #### SPY Mode - Modbus-RTU.
+Find out what data the master device is sending to the slave.
 ![ScanBus-BR](https://github.com/ortegahernandes/ScanBus-BR-Simulator-Modbus/blob/main/SPY_Mode_1.png)
 ![ScanBus-BR](https://github.com/ortegahernandes/ScanBus-BR-Simulator-Modbus/blob/main/SPY_Mode_2.png)

+It can be used to discover data sent by the master, for example: what an HMI is sending to a PLC.
+It can also be used to debug equipment/software that you are programming as a master to validate the data sent by it.
 - Mode:
   - Chronological:
     - Displays data on the screen in the order it is captured.